wartron/yii2-docker/Readme.md

 It includes simple grid views for both containers and images.

 ## Installation

 Add to the modules in config/main.php

 If you are using the advanced template you want to add this to backend/config/main.php

+You can override the default layout as well.

     'modules'    => [
         'docker'  => [